Spantree/okmercury/README.md

 This project was originally part of a [48-hour hackathon](http://mpitechcon.com/hackathon/) sponsored by [Meeting Professionals International](http://www.mpiweb.org/Home).

-Also be sure to check out the live demo at http://okmercury.co.
+Also be sure to check out the live demo at http://okmercury.co and the two-minute hackathon pitch at https://vimeo.com/60021232.

 ## Authors